 Health and Safety

-University Health and Safety: Monitors and proactively assesses the University’s physical environment to ensure safe and healthy working and living conditions, system-wide, for University of Minnesota students, staff, and faculty and community neighbors.
-University Health and Safety includes the Building Code Division and the Department of Environmental Health and Safety.
+Health, Safety, and Risk Management (HSRM): Monitors and proactively assesses the University’s physical environment to ensure safe and healthy working and living conditions, system-wide, for University of Minnesota students, staff, and faculty and community neighbors.
+Health, Safety, and Risk Management includes the Building Code Division and the Department of Environmental Health and Safety.

 Office of Biotechnology Activities Oversight: Reviews research and teaching activities involving recombinant or synthetic nucleic acid molecules, infectious agents, biologically derived toxins, or other potentially hazardous biological agents.